mrcagney/gtfsr_kit/README.rst

-GTFSrTK
+GTFSRTK
 ********
-A Python 3.4+ toolkit to process General Transit Feed Specification Realtime (GTFSr) data.
+A Python 3.4+ toolkit to process General Transit Feed Specification Realtime (GTFSR) data.
 Uses Pandas to do the heavy lifting.